General Guidelines for Documentation of a Disability

 Guidelines for Documentation of a Specific Disability

 Cadets with a learning disability are required to submit a comprehensive psychological and educational evaluation.
 Assessment, and any resulting diagnosis, must consist of and be based on a comprehensive assessment battery that does not rely on any one test or subtest (see general documentation guidelines).
 The ODS recognizes that once a person is diagnosed as having a qualified learning disability under the Americans with Disabilities Act, the disability is normally viewed as life-long.
 Although the learning disability will continue, the academic impact may change in different educational settings.
-Therefore, documentation for learning disabilities should include current measures, within the past three years, using adult-normed instruments, when appropriate, of the following:
+Therefore, documentation for learning disabilities should include current measures, within the past three to five years, using adult-normed instruments, when appropriate, of the following:

 - Aptitude / Cognitive Ability (e.g. WAIS-IV),

 - Academic Achievement (e.g. current levels of functioning in reading, mathematics, oral and written language),